 - 1. Be able describe the underlying principles of selected nursing skills and their relationship to client health status - 2.
-Be able to demonstrated satisfactory performance of selected nursing skills utilizing principles of safety - 3.
-Be able identify the nursing process used to sole basic client care problems across the life span using appropriate medical terminology - 4.
-Be able to demonstrate accurate dosage calculation - 5.
-Be able to discuss the principles of medication administration safety - 6.
-Be able to identify the elements of accurate documentation of medication administration
+Be able to demonstrate satisfactory performance of selected nursing skills utilizing principles of safety - 3.
+Be able identify the nursing process used to solve basic client care problems across the life span using appropriate medical terminology - 4.
+Demonstrate safe and competent basic nursing skills; describe how each step of the nursing process relates to nursing care; and discuss the implementation of basic nursing skills in a variety of health care settings.